lindawinnicki/malaria_case_study/Docs/answers.md

 Other more technical reasons the GC content could vary may be explained by collapsing of repetitive elements like  and T rich regions, or sometimes an overrepresentation of them.
 Another thing to keep in mind is that some generea are taxinomically broad (this is a protist - i.e. flaskhals).
 There are also reports of repetitive G and C rich sequences being underrepresentated in the data (Tilak, M. K. et al. (2018).
 Illumina Library Preparation for Sequencing the GC-Rich Fraction of Heterogeneous Genomic DNA.
 Genome biology and evolution, https://doi.org/10.1093/gbe/evy022
 )
 6. What does the curly braces notation stand for?
+"braces expansion", where each input expands to its suffix + .faa